hydeiablakey/password-app/readme.md

 # Vault Master

-## About Vault Master
-is an interactive app that allows the user to store their very own passwords.
+This is an interactive app that allows the user to store their very own passwords.

 The idea of this app is to allow users to: